 - There are more female ENFPs than there are male ENFPs.
 Just over 40% of ENFPs are male.
 One reason there are more female ENFPs is that females tend to be Feelers (F) while males are more often Thinkers (T).

-The distribution of the MBTI types is uneven but very interesting — there is much insightful data being gathered, the most common and rarest types have been determined, supported by statistics and other interesting facts.
+The distribution of the 16 personality types is uneven but very interesting — there is much insightful data being gathered, the most common and rarest types have been determined, supported by statistics and other interesting facts.

 Other ENFP Names

-The MBTI theory is becoming increasingly popular in many aspects of people’s lives (working, educational, and personal).
+The 16 personalities theory is becoming increasingly popular in many aspects of people’s lives (working, educational, and personal).
 So it should come as no surprise that different sources give their own names to each of the personality types.
 Here is a list of how you can see ENFPs labeled:

-- Journalist or Champion, according to David Keisey, an American psychologist and university professor
+- Journalist or Champion, according to David Keirsey, an American psychologist and university professor

 - Discoverer Advocate, according to Linda Berens, a human and organizational development practitioner